Saturday, June 12, 2010

 This is an artistic rendering of the original Pharos lighthouse at Alexandria, one of the seven wonders of the ancient world.
 It was built in the 800's, destroyed in an earthquake in the early 1300's and never rebuilt.
 Historians are fairly certain of the looks and dimensions of the building because it was so well known at the time it was built.
 Drawings of it appeared in many deocuments that have survived.

+Today on the site of the old Pharos lighthouse stands this fort, built out of most of the block from the lighthouse and standing in approximately the same location.
 We stayed close to the water in a little pension on the 7th floor of an old building.
 Our room had a sea view, for which we paid extra, but the view was from between other tall buildings.
 Oh well.
 Live and learn.
 The place was what I would describe as cheap and cheerful.
 AND it came complete with breakfast.
 It served our needs quite nicely.

 We had a great time discovering this city.
 The fresh air and sea breezes were a pleasant change from Cairo.